TrellixVulnTeam/swahilipython_SCMU/Doc/library/stdtypes.rst

 .. index:: object: set

 A :dfn:`set` object is an unordered collection of distinct :term:`hashable` objects.
-Common uses include membership testing, removing duplicates from a sequence, and computing mathematical operations such as intersection, union, difference, and symmetric difference.
+Common uses include membership testing, removing duplicates kutoka a sequence, and computing mathematical operations such as intersection, union, difference, and symmetric difference.
 (For other containers see the built-in :class:`dict`, :class:`list`,